 From the dropdown menu, select a matrix style, and a description of it will appear below.

 A standard Matrix can use radio buttons or checkboxes; select which.
-A Semantic Differential matrix can only use radio buttons.
+The other kinds of matrix can only use radio buttons.

 If questions are being numbered, a checkbox allows not assigning a question number to the matrix.

 2 A text field is provided for entering explanatory text which will appear above the matrix.
 If question help is being used, a text field is provided for that as well.

 In the next text field, enter the value and text to show for each choice.
 For example, to enter 5 values labels Low, Medium, High for values 1, 3, and 5, enter: